 The future looks bright for Adam and Buffoon Film and Media, so we asked what advice he has for other entrepreneurs and small businesses.
 “Two pieces of advice that I would give,” says Adam.
 “One, be proud of being a small business.
 We make up a huge percentage of private sector businesses in the UK and help keep money in our local areas.
 We also offer great customer service and quality products and services.
 And two, keep up to speed with digital trends and technology.
 Becoming a more digitally savvy business will improve productivity and efficiency.”

-For more stories on how Dropbox Business is powering small businesses check out our blog here.
+For more stories on how cloud technology is impacting the media industry, check out our media section.